-5.1.
-Should the responsible party agree to participate in an administrative proceeding, the parties shall schedule an informal hearing to be held within 30 days of the initial notice.
+- 5.1.
+The responsible party shall have the opportunity to participate in an administrative hearing.
+The parties shall schedule an informal hearing to be held within 30 days of the initial notice. - 5.2.

-5.2.
 The administrative proceeding may consist of an informal hearing amongst the parties and may continue until the parties reach a satisfactory resolution of the alleged violation(s).

-5.3.
-If agreed to, resolution of the alleged violation(s) contained in the notice shall be by consent order entered into by the responsible party and the Secretary.
+If the parties are unable to reach a satisfactory resolution of the alleged violation(s) during the administrative proceeding, the secretary may assess a civil administrative penalty unilaterally in accordance with W. Va.
+Code §22-11-22A(b). - 5.3.
+If the parties are able to reach an agreement, resolution of the alleged violation(s) contained in the notice shall be by consent order entered into by the responsible party and the Secretary.

-5.4.
-The administrative proceeding may be terminated at any time and for any reason by any party involved in the proceeding.